To help prevent pipes bursting:

 The stop tap is a valve on the cold water system in your home.
 Turn the stop tap clockwise to shut it off and anti-clockwise to turn it back on.

 Regularly check that your stop tap is working by running the cold water tap in your kitchen and then turning the stop tap off (clockwise).
-If the water doesn’t stop running, contact the Technical Support Service straight away.
+If the water doesn’t stop running, contact the Customer Access Team straight away.
 Remember to turn the water back on (anti-clockwise).

 If a pipe does burst: